loganrenz/chatgpt-weather/README.md

 ```
 Ensure port 80/443 are open.
 Caddy automatically provisions certificates.

+## Deployment on Narduk Cloud
+The repository includes a GitHub Actions workflow that builds and deploys the container to Narduk Cloud.
+To enable it:

+1. Add a repository secret named `NARDUK_DEPLOY_TOKEN` with the deployment token provided by the repository owner.
+2. Push to `main` (or trigger the **Deploy to Narduk Cloud** workflow manually).
+The action builds the image, pushes it to GHCR, and calls the Narduk Cloud deployment API.
+3. The app will be available at `https://cloud.nard.uk/app/<owner>/chatgpt-weather/` with paths automatically rewritten (for example `/app/<owner>/chatgpt-weather/api/forecast` is forwarded to `/api/forecast`).
+4. Health checks use the existing `/health` endpoint and the container listens on `0.0.0.0:8000`.

 ## Notes
 - GRIB decoding requires the system packages listed above.
 - Model downloaders will skip missing hours; ensure outbound HTTPS is allowed.